 your configuration changes to take effect.
 If you add multiple EWS servers one

-after another, you can restart the Cisco Presence Engine once to make all of the changes simultaneously.
+after another, you can restart the Cisco Presence Engine once to effect all of

 Web Services (EWS) requires a special account to enable access to all user

 calendaring information.
 This account is referred to as the impersonation